Personal life of Clint Eastwood: Children with Reeves

 Eastwood was still cohabiting with Locke when he conceived two children with Reeves: son Scott Eastwood (born Scott Reeves; March 21, 1986) (Note: Reeves married Thomas Wilber Larson approximately one month prior to conceiving her son by Eastwood.) and daughter Kathryn Eastwood (born Kathryn Reeves; February 2, 1988).
 The birth certificates for both children read "father declined."
 Eastwood's affair with Reeves was not reported anywhere until an exposé article was published in the Star tabloid in 1990.
 (Note: The Star exposé came about after paparazzo Vinnie Zuffante photographed Reeves with Eastwood during the 1990 AT&T Pebble Beach Pro-Am.
 Pictures from that event are misdated as 1987 on Getty Images, and the error has been propagated into secondary citations.)
 It quoted Reeves as saying, "Some family members tell me to file a paternity suit against Clint, but I don't want to."
 The children's existence continued to be ignored by mainstream news sources through the mid-2000s.
 (Note: Because there had been no formal acknowledgment of Kathryn's existence, Shutterstock identified her as "nanny" when she suddenly started showing up at events with her half-siblings.)
-In 1996, while residing at Eastwood's Maui estate but remaining completely unacknowledged in official narratives, Reeves told the National Enquirer that Eastwood and she had a "good relationship."
+In 1996, while residing at Eastwood's Hawaiian estate but remaining completely unacknowledged in official narratives, Reeves told the National Enquirer that Eastwood and she had a "good relationship."

 Kathryn sparked controversy in 2024 with a series of public outbursts slamming her half-siblings and ex-stepmother Dina, who in turn threatened to sue Kathryn for libel and have her institutionalized.
 The dispute seemingly ended after a telephone call between Clint and Kathryn, but in 2025, she reignited the feud and consequently was cut out of his life.